-I am Rush Limbaugh, a highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.
+I am Rush Limbaugh, highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.

 I just sent Roger Ailes an email.

-Said, Roger, we are definitely now in a country that is divided.
+He said, Roger, we are definitely now in a country that is divided.

-And there are no bridges.
+There are two Americas, and there are no bridges.

-And I I'm say we there are two Americas, folks.
+And there are two Americas, folks.

 And I said, Roger, you need to move Fox News to Dubai.

-Follow Halliburton.
+Follow Halloween.

-Special welcome to those of you watching today on the ditto cam at Rushlimbaugh.com.
+Special welcome to those of you watching today on the ditto cam at rushlimbaugh.com.

 Story from Haley, Idaho.